chriskgernon/chriskgernon/final_project/index.md

 Finally, I uploaded my data into a new layer.
 I did this by first clicking on the ``+`` sign in the left corner.
 Then, I toggled over to the ```select data``` tab on the panel that popped out.
 I then selected the tileset I uploaded and chose to visualize it as a circle.

 ![pic](./add_data.PNG/)

+# Issues and Future Research

+Learning how to use Mapbox was a great experience.
+They provide great web tutorials and help documentation.
+However, I had a couple
 # Conclusions from Data
 # Discussion